esphome/esphome-docs/components/logger.rst

 -  ``VERY_VERBOSE``

   - All internal messages are logged.
-Including all the data flowing through data buses like i2c, spi or uart.
+Including all the data flowing through data buses like I2C, SPI or UART.
 Warning: May cause the device to slow down and have trouble staying connecting due to amount of generated messages.
 Color: white

 .. _logger-manual_tag_specific_levels: